Throttle Bore Idle Air Control Valve Service

 Reconnect Electrical Connectors Step 26 - Once electrical connectors have been reinstalled, reconnect throttle cables and reinstall the air intake boot.

 Reinstall Throttle Cable Step 27 - Double check all coolant, electrical and vacuum hoses to ensure proper installation, reinstall the air intake boot.

 Reinstalling Air Intake Boot Once the job is complete the engine may take a few seconds to start, as excess cleaner is being processed through the engine.
-Helpful Information When mass volumes of air is processed through the air intake throttle actuator bore it will leave deposits that hurt engine performance.
+Helpful Information When mass volume of air is processed through the air intake throttle actuator bore it will leave deposits that hurt engine performance.
 These deposits effect the idle air control motor which can cause stalling.
 This service should be performed whenever a tune up is performed.
 Each manufacturer has their own design when it comes to the throttle system of an engine but the principle remains the same.
 An electronic throttle actuator requires no idle valve or circuitry as the computer will adjust the main butterfly to arrive at the desired engine idle speed.
 Tool and Supplies Needed

 - Carburetor cleaner (sensor safe)